 }

-This loop determines which monitor contains the active window by comparing window coordinates against each display’s boundaries.
+This loops through all monitors and checks which one the window is actually on by comparing the window position against each monitor’s boundaries.

 newX := monitorLeft + (monitorRight - monitorLeft - W) / 2